 New York City O Visa Lawyer

-Determine Your Eligibility for the O Temporary Work Visa
+Determine Your Eligibility for the O-1 Temporary Work Visa

 At the Law Office of Robert J. Maher, PC, we are proud to help workers with extraordinary abilities continue their work in the United States.
 Our O visa lawyer in New York City has over a decade of experience helping clients to apply for the O-1 visa for individuals with extraordinary ability or achievement.
 We have helped clients in numerous fields, including the arts, sciences, athletics, and the motion picture and television industries.
 If you are an agent or employer in the U.S. looking to bring a foreign national of extraordinary ability or international acclaim to work in the U.S. temporarily, we can help.

-- O-1A visa, which is for individuals in athletics, business, education, or sciences
+- O-1A visa: for individuals in athletics, business, education, or sciences

-- O-1B visa, which is for individuals working in the arts, motion pictures, or television industry
+- O-1B visa: for individuals working in the arts, motion pictures, or television industry

-- O-2 visa, which is for those who accompany the O-1 visa holder, and whose accompaniment is necessary for the success of the O-1 visa holder’s work
+- O-2 visa: for those who accompany the O-1 visa holder, and whose accompaniment is necessary for the success of the O-1 visa holder’s work

-- O-3, which is for the spouse or children of the O-1 or O-2 visa holders
+- O-3 visa: for the spouse or children of the O-1 or O-2 visa holders

 After the Form I-129 has been completed, the individual's extraordinary ability must be verified through a consultation with an appropriate peer group or labor organization, and evidence of their national or international acclaim must be provided.
 Further documentation is also needed, including employment contracts and itineraries for the period requested for the visa.
-A knowledgeable immigration lawyer who is familiar with processing O visa applications, like ours at the Law Office of Robert J. Maher, PC, can help you collect and submit all the necessary documents and forms.
+An immigration lawyer with thorough knowledge and understanding of processing O visa applications, can help you collect and submit all the necessary documents and forms.

 Hundreds of Clients Helped with Over a Decade of Experience